PI: Brian Rush & Jurgen Rehm (Institute of Mental Health Policy Research/CAMH, ON)

 ENVIRONMENTAL SCAN OF DETOXIFICATION/WITHDRAWAL MANAGEMENT PRACTICE AND NEEDS ACROSS CANADA

 Detoxification and/or withdrawal management approaches to opioid use disorders are provided and practiced in a sizeable number of institutions or facilities across Canada; many of these practices occur on the basis of non-existent and/or questionable evidence-base and with considerable risk to acute harm (e.g., accidental overdose death) to patients.
 At the same time, there appear to be needs for evidence-based guidance or support for opioid detoxification/withdrawal management approaches, as driven either by patient and or system/infrastructure needs or demands (e.g., where patients prefer to be off opioids or environments where capacity or skills for OAT do not exist).
-Objectives include:
+As part of our objectives, we:

-Disseminate and distribute document to key stakeholders and policymakers to inform research and policy/practice.
+Disseminated and distributed documents to key stakeholders and policymakers to inform research and policy/practice.

 DEVELOPMENT OF OPIOID DETOXIFICATION/WITHDRAWAL MANAGEMENT REVIEW AND ‘BEST PRACTICE’ DOCUMENT